 Alumni Reunion Weekend is our summer reunion time where all graduates from 1952 to today are welcome back.
 The entire weekend is planned for you and includes an Alumni Art Show, tours of campus, a Buffalo Chapter Alumni Council Open Meeting and a Boat Cruise!

 The 50th Class Reunion/50+ Weekend is our fall reunion time where classes celebrating 50 years or more are welcome to return to campus.
-The 50th class is gifted a reunion by the Alumni Relations department in honor of their milestone anniversary.
+The 50th class is gifted a reunion by the Institutional Advancement division in honor of their milestone anniversary.

 Decide who to invite

-Do you want to include fellow alumni from a particular year, course, club or residence hall?
+Do you want to include fellow graduate from a particular year, course, club or residence hall?

 Will you invite spouses/partners, children, former professors?

 Contact us so that we work together to plan.
 We ask that you keep the office updated with any new contact information you may find for your fellow graduates.
 Any new contact information we gather from attendees of the event will be updated in our database to ensure we have accurate data for your next reunion!

 Set up a meeting with a representative from the Institutional Advancement division to help facilitate the details that will make your reunion special.